danielbodnar/awesome-stars/README.md

 ## static-site-generator

+- [rosano/hyperdraft](https://github.com/rosano/hyperdraft) - Turn your notes into a website.
 - [AirCodeLabs/documate](https://github.com/AirCodeLabs/documate) - Embed AI chat dialog into your doc site to answer user questions based on your own content.
 - [thomvaill/log4brains](https://github.com/thomvaill/log4brains) - ✍️ Log and publish your architecture decisions (ADR)
 - [assemble/assemble](https://github.com/assemble/assemble) - Get the rocks out of your socks!
 Assemble makes you fast at web development!
 Used by thousands of projects for rapid prototyping, themes, scaffolds, boilerplates, e-books, UI components, API documenta